How to Choose the Best Class B Camper Van Brand van camper conversion - The camper van conversion features a sleek exter

 FCC Certification

 If gear such as routers or signal boosters is put in, it should comply with FCC standards.
+The FCC equipment authorization program outlines how electronic devices are tested and approved before being marketed or installed.

 While van shops may not be the direct builder, they should still make sure that the gear they put in is approved and works with camper van plate rules.
 It should not cause issues during any van change DOT check.